freshOS/Networking/README.md

 }.store(in: &cancellables)
 ```

-### Get the type you want back with type inference
+### Get the type you want back
-`Networking` recognizes the type you want back.
+`Networking` recognizes the type you want back via type inference.
 Types supported are `Void`, `Data`, `Any`(JSON), `NetworkingJSONDecodable`(Your Model) & `[NetworkingJSONDecodable]`

 This enables keeping a simple api while supporting many types :